roots/docs/docs/trellis/master/ssh-keys.md

+---
+description: Documentation on using SSH keys in Trellis for connecting to remote machines or the guest VM.
+Use SSH keys from GitHub users to quickly add keys.
+---

 # SSH Keys

 Each Trellis playbook uses a specific SSH user to connect to your remote machines (or guest VM).